LPD-EPFL/byzfl/README.md

    - Aggregate gradients robustly while mitigating the impact of Byzantine participants.
 2. **Byzantine Attacks**:
    - Simulate and evaluate different attack strategies to test resilience.
-3. **Machine Learning Pipelines**:
+3. **Federated Learning Framework**:
-   - Train and benchmark robust aggregation schemes and attack implementations seamlessly.
+    - Provides an end-to-end simulation environment for federated learning, integrating clients (honest and Byzantine), a central server, and robust aggregation mechanisms.
+This framework supports testing and benchmarking the robustness of various aggregation strategies against adversarial attacks in a distributed learning setup.

-The exact implementations of these modules (`aggregators`, `attacks`, and `pipeline`) can be found in the `byzfl/` directory.
+The exact implementations of these modules (`aggregators`, `attacks`, and `fed_framework`) can be found in the `byzfl/` directory.

 ---